gabriellanzer/Ravine-ECS/README.md

 TODO - Document the general API usage.
 Code is mostly self-explanatory though...

 ## Storage Scheme
 To ensure the lowest cache-miss frequencies as possible, while mantaining a few nice features of linear access, I decided to have storage **arrays per component types**.
-Each of these arrays is holds groups of components, **ordered by their entities archtypes**.
+Each of these arrays is holds groups of components, **ordered by their entities archetypes**.
 A given storage state is represented by the following diagram:

 ![Storage State Diagram](/images/groups_representation.png)

 ## Cyclic Arrays
 There are a few interesting points.
 In this representation, each component has the internal entity id (position inside the group) written on it.
 It is possible to see that some groups have an offset with respect to their actual initial positions (id 0 is shifted).
 That is due to the **cyclic behaviour** of each group.
-Most notably, the **Blue Group** represents the entity archtype of types A and B, and it has different offsets on each of it's storage arrays (0 on Storage\<A> and 2 on Storage\<B>).
+Most notably, the **Blue Group** represents the entity archetype of types A and B, and it has different offsets on each of it's storage arrays (0 on Storage\<A> and 2 on Storage\<B>).

 The concept of cyclic arrays is to avoid re-allocating the whole array each time a insertion needs to happen, and to avoid any kind of look-up table, which would trash the cache lines.
 In this concept, there are a few operations needed to maintain the arrays in order (respecting the offset).
 There is, also, a special way of iterating through those arrays - we want to squeeze every inch of the CPU.